 There are other ways to contribute to the campus community by volunteering your time and enjoy opportunities to build leadership skills.

+The LVLup Leadership Program provide students like you with the opportunity to connect with peers, the surrounding communities, as well as develop strong leadership skills and qualities.
 Stop by the Student Success Centre to learn more about building your leadership skills.

 Residence Life Team